The Making of a Psychoanalyst

 In this story about the successful psychoanalytic treatment of a woman careening towards debilitating anxiety and depression, readers are introduced to the escalating challenge of global unconsciousness.
-In the corresponding essay, students are taken behind the scenes of the story and introduced to the clinical, theoretical and emotional vicissitudes of psychoanalytic treatment.
+In the essay following the story, students are taken behind the scenes of the treatment and introduced to the theoretical and clinical concepts that made Catrina’s recovery possible.

-John J, a farm boy whose drinking and womanizing was threatening to destroy his life, was utterly blind as to what was happening inside himself.
-This chapter and corresponding essay examine how the analyst works to transition patients who are seeking help with real-life problems into becoming analytic patients interested in investigating a question about their own consciousness.
+John J., a farm boy whose drinking and womanizing was threatening to destroy his life, had no clue what was happening inside himself.
+This chapter and corresponding essay examine how patients with real-life problems are helped to become interested in investigating their own consciousness.

 Part II, Key Concepts

-In these stories about individual and family treatment, the vicissitudes of psychoanalytic training are carefully examined, including the clinical methodologies that have revolutionized how psychoanalysts work with the unconscious, as well as the metatheories — including structural theory, conflict theory, drive theory and object relations — that currently anchor and guide treatment.
+In each of these stories in Part II about individual and family treatment, the vicissitudes of psychoanalytic training are carefully examined, including the clinical methodologies that have revolutionized how psychoanalysts work with the unconscious, as well as the main operating metatheories — including structural theory, conflict theory, drive theory and object relations — that currently anchor and guide treatment.